 5 Churchill Falls to Labrador West was funded by Labrador's mining companies.
-The capital cost

-6 of new transmission line facilities servicing Labrador West from Churchill Falls is projected to be requirement for additional transmission on the Labrador Interconnected System.
+The capital cost peak on the Labrador Interconnected System.
+Growth in system peak will accelerate the requirement for additional transmission on the Labrador Interconnected System.
 Hydro considers it appropriate to provide an improved price signal to promote effective demand management by the Labrador Industrial Customer class.
 Accordingly, Hydro is proposing a change to the Labrador Industrial rate design to promote effective use of resources through efficient demand management.
 Hydro is proposing an inclining block rate structure for the